joseluistello/joseluistello/README.md

 <h2 align="center">
-  I'm an IT Recruiter with a technical background in data analysis and software development.
+  I'm an IT Recruiter with a technical background in Data Analysis and Software Development.
 </h2>

 <p align="center">